-What is important is that you know what a fair and just settlement might look like based on the facts of your family’s case.
+What is important is that you know what a fair and just settlement might look like based on the facts of your case.
 This knowledge will help you avoid settling for less than you deserve.
-Our team wants to help you understand the value of your case and fight for fair compensation from the party responsible.
+While a settlement can range from $500,000 to around $1 million, the details of your case will determine what you can recover.

 What Contributes to the Potential Value of a Wrongful Death Settlement in Louisiana?

-The Facts of the Case
+The Facts of Your Wrongful Death Case

 The details of what happened and the strength of the evidence against the at-fault party are crucial to the potential value of a wrongful death case.

 The Value of Your Incurred Expenses